empijei/wapty/CONTRIBUTING.md

 1. Make the Pull Request
 1. Be thanked by the devs :blush:

+If you happen to make several PRs that follow those guidelines and you like the project there is a good chance you will be welcomed as a developer.

 ## For Contributors that have write access
 We would like to keep the history as linear as possible, so please when you have to pull from remote use
 ```